pschatzmann/arduino-vs1053/README.md

 ![vs1053](https://pschatzmann.github.io/arduino-vs1053/doc/vs1053.jpg)

 The library enables the possibility to play audio files.
 Eg. it may be a base to build your own webradio player or different audio device.
-I recommend to use this library together with my [arduino-audio-tools](https://github.com/pschatzmann/arduino-audio-tools).
+I recommend to use this library together with my [arduino-audio-tools](https://github.com/pschatzmann/arduino-audio-tools) with the related [examples](https://github.com/pschatzmann/arduino-audio-tools/tree/main/examples/examples-vs1053).

-This is an interesting way to output audio information for all microcontrollers that do not support I2S or do not have the power or resources to decode audio files.
+This is an interesting way to output audio information for all __microcontrollers that do not support I2S__ or do not have the power or resources to decode audio files.

 ## Documentation